open-cogsci/osdoc/content/pages/tutorials/beginner.md

 We have already set the `correct_response` variable in Step 3.
 Unless we explicitly specify a correct response, OpenSesame automatically uses the `correct_response` variable if it is available.
 Therefore, we don't need to change the 'Correct response' field here.

 We do need to set the allowed responses.
 Enter 'z;m' in the allowed-responses field (or other keys if you have chosen different response keys).
 The semicolon is used to separate responses.
-The `keyboard_response` now only accepts 'z' and 'm' keys.
+The KEYBOARD_RESPONSE now only accepts 'z' and 'm' keys.
 All other key presses are ignored, with the exception of 'escape', which pauses the experiment.

-We also want to set a timeout, which is the maximum interval that the `keyboard_response` waits before deciding that the response is incorrect and setting the 'response' variable to 'None'.
+We also want to set a timeout, which is the maximum interval that the KEYBOARD_RESPONSE waits before deciding that the response is incorrect and setting the 'response' variable to 'None'.
 '2000' (ms) is a good value.

-The `keyboard_response` now looks like %FigStep7.
+The KEYBOARD_RESPONSE now looks like %FigStep7.

 %--
 figure:
  id: FigStep7
  source: step7.png
- caption: "The `keyboard_response` at the end of Step 7."
+ caption: "The KEYBOARD_RESPONSE at the end of Step 7."
 --%

 <div class='info-box' markdown='1'>

 __Background box__

-__Tip__ -- By default, the `keyboard_response` will use the `correct_response` variable to determine whether a response was correct.
+__Tip__ -- By default, the KEYBOARD_RESPONSE will use the `correct_response` variable to determine whether a response was correct.
 But you can use a different variable as well.
 To do this, enter a variable name between square brackets (`[my_variable]`) in the correct response field.

-__Tip__ -- If 'flush pending key presses' is enabled (it is by default), all pending key presses are discarded when the `keyboard_response` item is called.
+__Tip__ -- If 'flush pending key presses' is enabled (it is by default), all pending key presses are discarded when the KEYBOARD_RESPONSE item is called.
 This prevents carry-over effects, which might otherwise occur if the participant accidentally presses a key during a non-response part of the trial.

 __Tip__ -- To use special keys, such as '/' or the up-arrow key, you can use key names (e.g., 'up' and 'space') or associated characters (e.g., '/' and ']').
 The 'List available keys' button provides an overview of all valid key names.